janluke/cloup/README.rst

 - **subcommand aliases**

-- **subcommands sections**, i.e. the possibility to organize the subcommands of a ``Group`` in multiple help sections
+- **subcommands sections**, i.e. the possibility of organizing the subcommands of a ``Group`` in multiple help sections

 - a **themeable HelpFormatter**  that: